RaenonX/OBS-Streaming-Tool/README.md

 - `DisplaySec`: Time length in second(s) from time up to display the timer and remove the end message if `up` is `1` and `end_msg` is given.

+- `SpecialSec`: If the current timer is countdown, and the time left is less than or equal to this number in seconds, SE will be played, and some special effects will be applied for [timer](#/timer).

 ## Endpoints

 ### To be used on OBS